flatrat24/.notes/main.md

 ## Neovim
   - ctrl-j/k for up and down movement
 ### Snippets
-  - Fix example snippet to relfect changes to environemnt
   - add \mapsto as an option for -r
   - add trig snippets
   - Add a Laplace Transform snippet (\mathcal{L}\left\{\right\}) with choice for inverse